Going Through The Motions

 Here are three little things you can do to be better prepared for every situation.
 Although, not all-inclusive, a little bit can go a long way.

 - Be Mindful.
+Before you star make sure that you are carrying an easy gun like AR-10 upper’s.
 You’re not training to just get your training hours in because case law says you have to.
 You’re training to become a more efficient and reliable team.

 - Train with a purpose.
 Rather your training purpose is for problem solving, tactics, or endurance it doesn’t matter.
 Simply have a purpose.
 Think through each session and set it up to meet that specific purpose.
 You can accomplish more in a 10 minute session by planning a session out that other handlers accomplish in multiple sessions that are not planned out.